-The School's investment in capital assets for its governmental activities as of June 30, 2016, amounts to \$371,803 (net of accumulated depreciation).
-This investment in capital assets includes buildings and improvements and furniture, fixtures, and equipment.
+The School's investment in capital assets for its governmental activities as of June 30, 2021, amounts to \$2,866,617 (net of accumulated depreciation).
+This investment in capital assets includes land, buildings and fixed equipment, furniture, fixtures, and equipment, and computers & technology.
 Additional information regarding the School's capital assets can be found in the notes to the financial statements.